i-love-flamingo/flamingo-carotene/docs/1. Flamingo Carotene Basics/04-flamingo-carotene-modules.md

 A module that is used for your tooling process will typically go into the `devDependencies` of your project and with that will not end up in the code you will serve to the client.

-// Copied content from the README to work on from here -----

 Flamingo Carotene is a collection of modules, which are "self-registered" - and can be combined by personal or project needs.